Land mines are in place around a Russian-occupied nuclear plant in Ukraine, UN watchdog warns

 “Having such explosives on the site is inconsistent with the IAEA safety standards and nuclear security guidance and creates additional psychological pressure on plant staff,” Rafael Mariano Grossi, the agency’s director general, said in a statement late Monday.

-However, any detonation of the mines, which were facing away from the plant and located between its internal and external perimeter barriers and facing away from the plant, “should not affect the site’s nuclear safety and security systems,” the statement said.
+However, any detonation of the mines, which were facing away from the plant and located between its internal and external perimeter barriers, “should not affect the site’s nuclear safety and security systems,” the statement said.

 The IAEA has repeatedly expressed concern that the war could cause a potential radiation leak from the facility, which is one of world’s 10 biggest nuclear power stations.
 The plant’s six reactors have been shut down for months, but it still needs power and qualified staff to operate crucial cooling systems and other safety features.